jwulf/zeebe-client-node-js/guide/content/quickstart/quickstart.md

 ## Summary

-In this Quickstart you deployed a workflow, created instances of that workflow, created a worker to service the single task in the workflow, updated job variables, and awaited a workflow's outcome.
+In this Quickstart you deployed a workflow definition, created instances of that workflow, created a worker to service the single task in the workflow, updated job variables, and awaited a workflow's outcome.

 This is 80% of what you'll be doing with the Zeebe Node client in your application.